-If you haven’t already seen the press, Microsoft will be ceasing support for older Operating Systems in 6 months’ time, or more specifically January 14th, 2020.
+If you haven’t already seen the press, Microsoft will be ceasing support for older Operating Systems on January 14th, 2020.
 This includes devices not running Windows 10, as well as organisations still running Server 2008 or 2008 R2.
 In addition to Operating Systems, those running Exchange Server 2010 will also reach EoS (End of Support) at the same time.

 What does this mean?